What’s The Best Silentnight Mattress? UK Top 5 | 2025

 3. Just Sleep by Silentnight – range of firmness levels available – £300 – £850

-Just Sleep is the company’s answer to the large number of trendy ‘bed in a box’ mattresses which have arrived in the UK mattress market in recent years.
-You’ve probably seen names like Nectar SleepSimba and OTTY promoting their mattresses with slick adverts and websites.
+Just Sleep is the company’s answer to the large number of trendy ‘bed in a box’ mattresses that have arrived in the UK mattress market in recent years.
+You’ve probably seen names like Nectar Sleep, Simba and OTTY promoting their mattresses with slick adverts and websites.

 The idea is that you buy it online and get a home trial period.
 In the case of the Just Sleep range, you get 365 nights to try it out and a 10 year warranty.
 That compares very well to the competition (Nectar also offer 365 days).
+This long trial only appears to be available if you buy direct from Silentnight.
+You can also buy the Silentnight Just Sleep range from other mattress websites.
+When we checked, the prices on Mattress Online were lower but the trial period was shorter.

 They’ll post the mattress to you squashed up in a box and you can try it out at home once it’s expanded.

-All of the Just Sleep mattresses are primarily foam mattresses rather than ‘natural mattresses‘, but some also use springs which makes them a ‘hybrid’.
+All of the Just Sleep mattresses are primarily foam mattresses rather than ‘natural mattresses‘, but some also use springs, which makes them a ‘hybrid’.

 Which Silentnight Just Sleep mattress is best?